CanIHas/EasyDSL/README.md

     }

 And thats pretty much it here.
-@Access annotation will generate both setter and getter in result DSL.
+`@Access` annotation will generate both setter and getter in result DSL.
-@Configure means that DSLs method owner has up to 3 arguments:
+`@Configure` means that DSLs method owner has up to 3 arguments:

     owner(Map properties =[:], Person defaultValue = null, Closure configure).

 It will be described further.
 In the end, this is what you use to get standard gradle-like hierarchy.

-@CollectScope is example of modifier annotation - it doesn't generate DSL behaviour, but extends it.
+`@CollectScope` is example of modifier annotation - it doesn't generate DSL behaviour, but extends it.
 It means that instead of standard case (like with @Configure above) it should generate method with field name (a "scope"), taking closure which is executed to create and collect list elements.
-It should only be used on List fields. %todo: this may change in the future Its parameters specify what will be name of @Configure-generated method used to create list elements.
+It should only be used on List fields.

+* todo: this may change in the future

+Its parameters specify what will be the name and return type of `@Configure`-generated method used to create list elements.

 ## Create classes for lower-level elements

-Next, you create Person class:
+Next, you create `Person` class:

     @Canonical
     class Person {